19hours/sg-statutes/Acts/Public Entertainments Act.md

 [Act 32 of 2014 wef 01/01/2015]

-(2) The appropriate Licensing Officer may, in his discretion, suspend or cancel a licence, as the case may be, if he is satisfied that the licensee is not a fit and proper person to hold such licence.
+(2) The appropriate Licensing Officer may, in his discretion, suspend or cancel a licence, as the case may be, if he is satisfied that the licensee is not a fit and proper person to hold such licence, having regard to the criteria and requirements mentioned in section 5(3)(a).

 [35/2000]

 [Act 32 of 2014 wef 01/01/2015]

+[Act 28 of 2017 wef 01/08/2017]

+(2A) Despite subsection (3A), the appropriate Licensing Officer may immediately suspend a licence if proceedings have commenced against the licensee, a responsible officer of the licensee or a person having substantial interest in, or control or direction over, the business of the licensee, for any offence —

+(a) specified in the Second Schedule; and

+(b) arising out of or in connection with any activity at an approved place specified in the licence,

+until the conclusion of those proceedings.

+[Act 28 of 2017 wef 01/08/2017]

 (3) Where the appropriate Minister has made rules under section 15(1) in respect of a licence, the appropriate Licensing Officer must not suspend or cancel the licence under subsection (1)(e) unless the licensee has accumulated such number of demerit points as prescribed under section 15(1).